All posts

 WP Job Manager is a WordPress plugin maintained by Automattic (WordPress.com parent company).
 If your site already runs on WordPress and you want to add job board functionality without a separate platform, this is the path of least resistance.

-Full control comes with full responsibility—you'll manage hosting, security, and updates yourself.
+Full control comes with full responsibility.
+You'll manage hosting, security, and updates yourself.

 Pros